cloudfoundry-community/fubar-boshrelease/README.md

 BOSH releases work, through finding errors, fixing them, and deploying dev releases, until the application is fully functional.
-Keep in mind, after the [Contributing](#contributing) section, the documentation in this README may, itself, be intentionally accurate and misleading -- documentation is a part of a BOSH release, after all.
+Keep in mind, after the [Contributing](#contributing) section, the documentation in this README may, itself, be intentionally inaccurate and misleading -- documentation is a part of a BOSH release, after all.

 To get started with this, follow the usage instructions to generate a manifest